Health Library

 How Is Hypospadias Diagnosed?

-Some boys with mild forms of hypospadias can have no symptoms from their hypospadias.
+Some boys with mild forms of hypospadias may have no symptoms from their hypospadias.

-If the hypospadias and/or chordee is not repaired, your child may have these issues as he grows:
+If the hypospadias and/or chordee is more severe and not repaired, children may have these issues as they grow:

-• His urine stream may be hard to direct and control.
+• Urine stream may be hard to direct and control

-Some patients with hypospadias do not undergo any treatment besides observation, due to no symptoms or patient / family preference.
-Surgical treatment of hypospadias and chordee can change the appearance of the penis and is desired by some patient / families after discussion with their doctor.
+Some patients with hypospadias do not have any treatment besides observation, due to no symptoms or patient/family preference.
+Surgical treatment of hypospadias and chordee can change the look of the penis and some patient/families choose this after discussion with their doctor.

-No medicine will correct a chordee or hypospadias, and the child is not expected to outgrow these anatomical conditions.
+No medicine will correct a chordee or hypospadias, and children are not expected to outgrow these anatomical conditions.

 Surgery can often correct hypospadias.
 The care team may recommend surgery to: